7,080,000 pageviews

 Several months after the conviction the federal district judge sentenced the 56-year-old Maldonado-Passage to 22 years in prison.
 Attorneys for Maldonado-Passage said they would appeal.

-In June 2020, a federal district judge granted Carole Baskin and her animal rescue group control of Maldonado-Passage's Oklahoma zoo.
-Homes would be found for all of the abused animals.
+In June 2020 a federal district judge granted Carole Baskin and her animal rescue group control of Maldonado-Passage's Oklahoma zoo.
+Homes were found for all of the abused animals.

 No comments: